BMCARDONA/bmcardona.github.io/_posts/2023-07-23-deep-learning-specialization.md

 date:   2023-07-26 16:42:16
 description:
 tags:
-categories: ["Machine Learning", "Deep Learning"]
+categories: ["Deep Learning"]
 ---

-I am nearly finished with Andrew Ng's [Deep Learning specialization](https://www.coursera.org/specializations/deep-learning), so I thought I would create a comprehensive post to show my completed assignments.
-Happy learning!
+As I am nearly finished with Andrew Ng's [Deep Learning specialization](https://www.coursera.org/specializations/deep-learning), I thought I would create a comprehensive post listing my completed assignments.
+This course has taught me a very great deal about deep learning and its capabilities, and I encourage anyone interested in the subject to take Ng's course.
+Enjoy! :)

 ## Programming Assignments